ninoro/cse15l-lab-reports/report1.md

 <br>- Using Command `cat`<br>
   1) No arguments
   <br> _Working Directory_: home <br>
      The `cat` command prints out the contents of the file.
-Since there is no argument, the `cat` command will display the content of the standard input (stdin).
-This means it will wait to input text manually.
+Since there is no argument, the `cat` command will display the content of the text entered as standard input.
      <br> _Error_: No Errors <br>

   ![Image](img8.png)